-We have 45 places for learners in years 10, 11 and 12 across two sites: Freston Road (Ladbroke Grove) and Phoenix Centre (Southall).
+We have 45 places for learners in years 9, 10, 11 and 12 across two sites: Freston Road (Ladbroke Grove) and Phoenix Centre (Southall).

-Learners have the opportunity to undertake Gateway diplomas and awards and we are also looking at extending our curriculum to include short courses in sociology and psychology.
 Our learners also have access to fortnightly sessions with a Connexions personal adviser to focus on the next steps to college or employment.

 Learners are also given guidance regarding online child safety and exploitation.
 Read the latest information from CEOP about keeping children safe online or to report any concerns regarding online safety.